of years teaching

 Trisha Hurtares has had a passion for mathematics from a very early age.
 A graduate of the TIME 2000 program at Queens College, Trisha’s love for her subject led her to become a mathematics teacher so she can foster a similar passion in her students.
 “In my classroom, I give my students freedom to explore math concepts.
 I focus on cooperative learning and enable my classroom to be student-centered.”

-As an MƒA Early Career Teacher, Trisha says that MƒA helps her to constantly grow in her practice – both through MƒA’s professional courses and mentorship.
-“Having a place where I can get advice from mentors and talk with other new teachers about their own experiences has been crucial during my first years as a teacher.”
-Trisha attends MƒA courses that are both pedagogical in nature, like a PLT on classroom debate, as well as those that are purely math content-based, like a mini-course on irrationality.
+Having completed her MƒA Early Career Fellowship in 2016, Trisha says that MƒA helped her constantly grow in her practice – both through MƒA’s professional courses and mentorship.
+“Having a place where I could get advice from mentors and talk with other new teachers about their own experiences was crucial during my first years as a teacher.”
+Now an MƒA Master Teacher, Trisha attends MƒA courses that are both pedagogical in nature, like a PLT on classroom debate, as well as those that are purely math content-based, like a mini-course on irrationality.
 “Going to a workshop at MƒA gives me a burst of energy.
 The courses reenergize me for the classroom, and hearing how positively people at MƒA speak about and celebrate the profession reminds me that my career is a great one.”

 Trisha earned her B.A. in Mathematics with a minor in Secondary Education from Queens College – CUNY.
 In 2015, Trisha participated in PROMYS for Teachers, an intensive six-week program at Boston University focused on mathematical investigation.
 Trisha is also a member of National Council of Teachers of Mathematics.